maricotagc/Java/README.md

 If classA extends classB and if members of both classes have the names, to differentiate these variables we use super keyword.

 If classA implements classB means that classB is an interface and classB is type of classA.
+A class can only extend one superclass but a class can implement multiple interfaces.

 ![](https://www.tutorialspoint.com/java/images/types_of_inheritance.jpg)